What is Chiropractic?

 |

-Chiropractic does not involve the use of drugs or surgery
+"Chiropractic does not involve the use of drugs or surgery"

 The History of Chiropractic

 The 20th century saw the growth and development of the profession worldwide, gaining recognition and respect for the place it has taken in the primary care environment.
-Influential research has underpinned the development of the profession and has come both from both within and outside of the chiropractic research communities.
+Influential research has underpinned the development of the profession and has come both within and outside of the chiropractic research communities.

 Chiropractic is unique in that the profession is organised internationally and there are international standards for education.

 The 20th century saw the growth and development of the profession worldwide, gaining recognition and respect for the place it has taken in the primary care environment.
-Influential research has underpinned the development of the profession and has come both from both within and outside of the chiropractic research communities.
+Influential research has underpinned the development of the profession and has come both within and outside of the chiropractic research communities.

 Chiropractic is unique in that the profession is organised internationally and there are international standards for education.